-Frequent and severe infections that don’t go away can be a sign of an underlying problem with the immune system.
-Primary immunodeficiency (PI) may go unnoticed for years because its symptoms are often subtle, but medical tests can provide valuable clues.
+Primary immunodeficiency (PI), also called inborn errors of immunity (IEI), may go unnoticed for years because its symptoms are often subtle, but medical tests can help connect the dots.
 This article discusses the tests commonly used to find out if someone has PI.

 Recognizing possible warning signs of PI is the first step.
 Once a healthcare provider suspects PI, they’ll order a series of tests to help with the diagnosis.
 Your primary care provider may refer you to a specialized center where an immunologist (a doctor who specializes in diagnosing and treating disorders of the immune system) can make the diagnosis.